10 Principles of Awesome Brand Design You Really Need to Know

 6. Don’t write long slogans

 A slogan is a very powerful branding tool, especially when it is short and easy to remember.
-Some of the good examples are: “I’m loving it!” and “Just do it!”.
-These slogans stay in consumer’s mind for a long time and they characterize the brands they represent.
+Some good examples are: “I’m loving it!” and “Just do it!”.
+These slogans stay in consumer’s mind for a long time, and they characterize the brands they represent.
 Good slogans are timeless, and they can be repeatedly used in advertising.
-Here’s one great example from Nike:

 7. Choose a memorable name